 Using Windows Internet Explorer Developer Tools Network Capture

 The Network tab in the Windows Internet Explorer 9 Developer Tools can help you diagnose network-related issues by showing all the traffic that is related to a page and exposing details about individual connections.
 You can see the relative timing that each item on a webpage takes to load and render, so you can quickly see and solve problems.
-For more on F12 developer tools in Internet Explorer 9 see How to use F12 Developer Tools to Debug your Webpages.
+For more on F12 tools in Internet Explorer 9 see How to use F12 Developer Tools to Debug your Webpages.

 - Getting Started